PADDOCK WOOD TOWN COUNCIL

 The bins are filled by Kent County Council (PWTC staff will check during the autumn and advise KCC if they need filling) and are for use on the public highway ONLY.

-In order to help prevent flooding and avoid risk residents are urged to:
+In order to help prevent flooding residents are urged: